-Line a 15 x 10-inch jelly-roll pan with parchment paper and set aside.
+Line a 15 x 10-inch jelly-roll pan with parchment paper and set it aside.

 Separate the 6 eggs.
 Place the egg whites in the bowl of your stand mixture; place the egg yolks in a separate bowl.

-With the whisk attachment, whisk the egg whites until you get to the soft peak stage.
+With the whisk attachment, whisk the egg whites until you reach the soft peak stage.

-Meanwhile, add the vanilla extract (1 teaspoon) to the egg yolks.
-Combine and set aside.
+Meanwhile, combine and set aside the vanilla extract (1 teaspoon) to the egg yolks.

-Whisk together the cocoa powder (2/3 cups) with the granulated sugar (1/3 cup).
+Whisk the cocoa powder (⅔ cups) with the granulated sugar (⅓ cup).
 Set aside.

-Once the egg whites have reached the soft peak stage, slowly add the sugar (1/3 cup) and whisk until they are stiff and glossy.
+Once the egg whites have reached the soft peak stage, slowly add the sugar (⅓ cup) and whisk until stiff and glossy.